Location: Imambara road Hooghly, near D.M Banglw, Chowk Bazar, Chinsurah, West Bengal 712103

 Before you enter the main area you have to take the ticket (per head 10 rupees).
 You can see there are 12 places marked on the ticket and you can enter every place by using this ticket.

 If you are carrying a camera then this ticket-man will warn you not to take a photo of the pose even if you can see the warning just like the image.

 From the ticketing area go left (Lady’s area for the clock tower) or right (Gent’s area for the clock tower) and you can see a board called “Way to clock tower gents only ladies not allowed”.

 There are 152 stairs and after taking some steps you can take a rest.
 Some people say this place is famous for its vaunted clock.
 There are two clocks, one clock you can see from the front part (roadside) and another one you can see from the inside area.

 The height of this clock tower is 85 meters.
 The clock tower is divided into two-pillar.
 As I told you before one is for men and another one is for women.

 The clock that you will see here is the second-largest watch in the world.
 It was brought in 1852 using 11,721 rupees by Syed Keramat Ali.
 And the manufacturer of this clock is M/s Black & Hurray Co., Big Ben, London.

 On the top where the clock is set, you can see three bells.
 The first one is 3200 kg (80 MDS), the second one is 1600 kg (40 MDS) and the third one is 1200 kg (30 MDS).
 The second and third ring after every 15 minutes and the first one ring after every 1 hour.

 We watched the bells and the clock.
-From the top where the stairs finish you can see the bells that are protected by the door.
-When the clock needs wind, only that time you can see the open door.
+From the top where the stairs finish, you can see the bells that are protected by the door.
+When the clock needs wind, only at that time you can see the open door.